microsoft/playwright/docs/api.md

 - returns: <[Array]<[Frame]>> An array of all frames attached to the page.

 #### page.getAttribute(selector, name[, options])
 - `selector` <[string]> A selector to search for an element.
-If there are multiple elements satisfying the selector, the first will be checked.
+If there are multiple elements satisfying the selector, the first will be picked.
 See [working with selectors](#working-with-selectors) for more details.
 - `name` <[string]> Attribute name to get the value for.
 - `options` <[Object]>
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.